cidgoh/FastaUploader/README.md

 1) IF API option is included, submit each batch to API, wait for it to finish or error out (capture error report) and proceed to next batch.
-   1) Some types of error trigger sudden death, i.e. sys.exit() because they would apply to any subsequent API batch calls.
+   1) Some types of error trigger sudden death, i.e. sys.exit() because they would also occur in subsequent API batch calls.
 For example missing tabular data column names will trigger an exit.
 Once resolved, rerun with -f to force regeneration of output files.

+1) Report on processing status of existing API requests.
+Some may be queued, others may have been processed successfully, and others may have line-by-line errors in field content that must be addressed.
+Revise given batch files and run again.

 Requires Biopython and Requests modules